 Applicants must be English teachers with a Bachelors degree, between 21-29 years of age who are willing to travel without their dependants for one academic year.

 Please note that only short-listed applicants will be contacted for an interview.
-Also, only nominated candidates will be required to sit for the TOEFL exam and submit a medical report.
+Also, only nominated candidates will be required to sit for the TOEFL exam in November and submit a medical report in February.